-Like most tools here, you can choose to follow its recommendations and remove files with just a few clicks, or review the files it finds and choose which to remove yourself.
+Like most tools here, you can follow its recommendations and remove files with just a few clicks, or review the files it finds and choose which to remove yourself.

 7. Disk Clean Pro

 Disk Clean Pro offers many of the same tools as the other cleaners here.
-You can use its automated utilities to quickly get rid of junk files, logs, crash reports and partial downloads.
-And you can also use it to identify and remove duplicate files, old files, large files and old downloads.
-There are also tools to remove browser files, aloud backups and mail downloads.
+You can use its automated utilities to quickly get rid of junk files, logs, crash reports, and partial downloads.
+And you can also use it to identify and remove duplicate files, old files, large files, and downloads.
+There are also tools to remove browser files, outdated backups, and mail downloads.